 The Company provides for a savings and retirement plan for employees, which qualifies under section 401(k) of the Internal Revenue Code.
 The plan provides for voluntary contributions by participating employees ranging from one percent to fifteen percent of their compensation, subject to certain limitations.
 In addition, the Company will make a matching contribution, equal to 25% of the employee's contribution.
 Matching contributions vest to the employee ratably over a five-year period.
-For the years ended December 31, 2022 and 2021, expense attributable to contributions made by the Company amounted to \$57,000.
+For the periods ended December 31, 2021 and 2020, expense attributable to contributions made by the Company amounted to \$57,000 and \$63,000, respectively.